 Haydée Milanés Álvarez is a Cuban singer, songwriter, arranger, and music producer, daughter of the renowned Cuban singer-songwriter Pablo Milanés.
 She was born on September 28, 1980, in Havana, Cuba.

-From a very early age, influenced by the music and celebrity of her father, she showcased her artistic talents and at the age of 6 began studying piano at the Manuel Saumell Conservatory, where she also studied choral conducting.
+From a very early age, influenced by the music and fame of her father, she showed her artistic talents, and at the age of 6, she began studying piano at the Manuel Saumell Conservatory, where she also studied choral conducting.
 She eventually graduated in music theory subjects from the Amadeo Roldán Conservatory in Havana.
-At only 10 years old, she accompanied her father, Pablo Milanés, on stage for the performance of the song "Canto a la abuela."
+At just 10 years old, she performed on stage alongside her father, Pablo Milanés, in the interpretation of the song "Canto a la abuela."

 In 1999, she began her artistic career in the quartet of pianist and composer Ernán López-Nussa.
 Haydee has performed on national and international stages.
 Her music encompasses the genres of feeling, son, and traditional Cuban trova.
 Additionally, she has a strong influence from Brazilian popular music.